Beating binary powering for polynomial matrices: Polynomial C-finite sequences

 \end{example}

 \begin{proof}[Proof of \cref{thm:Ln}] Write $u_n(x)$ as in (\ref{eq:polCrecSol}).
-By \cref{lem:poweralgeqdiffeq}, each $a_i(x)^n$ satisfies a linear differential equation of order and degree independent of $n$, hence the same holds for $q_i(n,x)a_i(x)^n$, and finally for $u_n(x)$.
-It follows that the coefficient sequence of $u_n(x)$ is P-recursive with order and degree independent of $n$. \end{proof}
+By \cref{lem:poweralgeqdiffeq}, each $a_i(x)^n$ satisfies an LDE of order and degree independent of $n$, hence the same holds for $q_i(n,x)a_i(x)^n$, and finally for $u_n(x)$.
+It follows that the coefficient sequence of $u_n(x)$ is P-finite with order and degree independent of $n$. \end{proof}

 Since all steps in the proofs above are effective and independent of $N$, this leads to \cref{alg:seqtermas}.
 Its \crefrange{step:seqtermas:charpoly}{step:seqtermas:recurrence} can be seen as ``precomputations'' since they do not depend on $N$.
-As already mentioned, \cref{step:seqtermas:init_values} has complexity $O(\log N)$ and \cref{step:seqtermas:unroll} has complexity $O(N)$.
+As already mentioned, \cref{step:seqtermas:init_values} has complexity $O(\log(N))$ and \cref{step:seqtermas:unroll} has complexity $O(N)$.
 Thus, \cref{alg:seqtermas} solves \pbseqterm{} in complexity $O(N)$, up to a potential issue during the unrolling at \cref{step:seqtermas:unroll} of the recurrence from \cref{step:seqtermas:recurrence}.
 Indeed, this unrolling may be impossible for some values $k$, namely those for which $p_s(N,k)$ vanishes.
 We will explain how to overcome this problem in~\cref{sec:singular}.

 For practical applications, however, computing the polynomials $q_i(x,n)$ in \cref{step:seqtermas:minpoly} as well as the LCLM in \cref{step:seqtermas:lclm} is algorithmically somewhat cumbersome.
 Thus, generalizing the approach in \cref{sec:CTfib}, we now propose a variant of \cref{alg:seqtermas} which replaces \crefrange{step:seqtermas:charpoly}{step:seqtermas:lclm} by an algorithm based on creative telescoping.